ajsb85/bwch/README.md

 # BwCh

-BwCh is a JavaScript API to detect bandwidth for web-based environments.
+BwCh is an open-source JavaScript API to detect bandwidth for web-based environments.
 It uses some of the latest JavaScript innovation (window.navigator.connection currently supported in Chrome 48+ for Android as of April 2016) in order to provide a flexible method to detect bandwidth for both mobile and desktop